gvwilson/thirdbit/src/fiction/cloudherd/index.md

 Noxy smiled,
 hoping she looked more confident than she felt.
 "Well, the first step is for you to pick a fight."

+FIXME

+*Once again she was standing beside her father's tree, but this time she was fully dressed instead of wearing only the loose cotton shift that she slept in.
+The trees were different too.
+The green buds of fresh spring growth were gone.
+Instead, the grove had the slightly weary feeling of autumn just before it turned to winter.*

+*"Hello again."
+Alva knuckle-walked toward her and sat down just out of arm's reach.
+"The forest told me about the fire last night.
+I hope you're all right."*

+*"I'm fine.
+Wait, is this why I fell asleep?
+Did you do that so you could talk to me?"*

+*The troll smiled.
+"Not me, dear, the forest.
+There is only—"*

+*"—the forest," Noxy finished sourly.
+"So what's so important that the forest needs to talk to me right now?"*

+*"It's Signurd," Alva said.
+"He is going to challenge you."*

+*Noxy sighed.
+"Great.
+What does that mean?
+Do I have to wrestle him,
+or should I start learning how to fence?
+Or wait,
+will it be a poetry contest like in a fairy tale?"*

+*"I think you should take this a little more seriously, dear," the troll said primly.
+"And no, it's nothing like that.
+You'll meet him here, in the forest's dreams.
+What happens after that will be up to the two of you."*

+*Noxy looked around.
+There wasn't even the slightest hint of a breeze, and the usual background of insect noise and birds chirping was missing.
+Even as she thought that,
+though,
+she felt a breath of wind on her face.
+The branches began to sway gently, and somewhere nearby she heard the distinctive two-tone buzz of a carpenter bee.
+Had she done that?*

+*"Sort of," the troll said aloud, startling her.
+"It's hard for the forest to speak to people like us.
+We're so small, and words are so short and quick.
+It's much better at understanding sights and smells."*

+*"What if I don't want to fight Signurd?"
+Noxy asked, running her hand over a nearby branch.
+Its needles prickled against her skin.
+"Will he just leave me alone?
+There's kind of a lot of other things happening right now," she added apologetically.*

+*Alva scratched her rump.
+"I don't know, dear.
+He's really quite upset."*

+*"Well it's not __my__ fault!"
+Noxy protested.*

+*"There is no fault, dear.
+There is only—why are you making that face?"*

+*Whatever Noxy might have said or thought or dreamed in reply was swept away by a sudden wind that bent the tops of the trees around her.
+One moment Alva was there, the next she wasn't.
+The wind swept a cloud of fallen pine needles into the air and Noxy along with them.
+She was flying,
+flying like a bird or a magician from a story instead of riding a cloud.*

+*The forest fell away below her.
+She had a moment to think, "That's Stale," before her home was behind her as well.
+Up, up, up she went,
+so high that she could see the great long spine of the Churyas that separated the plains of Darp from Uws and Garheim.
+Lakes and rivers gleamed in the sun.
+Terraced fields climbed the steep sides of valleys, and everywhere there was forest, one great forest that was somehow aware of itself.*

+*And of her.
+She felt a tiny fragment of its attention, as careful as a child touching an ant with its fingertip but still so big, so much larger than anything merely human.*

+*She was falling now instead of rising.
+Sternwards of the mountains,
+where the valleys relaxed into hilly plains, a bruise lay beneath the skin of the world.
+There was a lake in its center, as bright and clear to the eye as it was wrong in her mind.
+With a shock she realized that the forest was afraid of what lay in that lake.
+What could something so big, so old, so __powerful__ be afraid of?*

+*The forest answered.
+Afterward,
+when she woke up,
+only fragments of what the forest had shared with her were small enough to fit in her mind.
+The Pilots marshalled armies of monsters they had brewed in the underhells beneath Cherne.
+They threw white fire at the moon, scarring it and set it spinning.
+The forest burned and burned and grieved and grieved, and then it was over, except it wasn't, any more than a flower is over when its seeds still lie buried, waiting for spring.*

+*The forest wasn't afraid for itself, Noxy realized with a cold shock.
+It was afraid for her and for the forest that __she__ belonged to, for every person alive or yet to be born.
+Whatever lay dormant and patient in the middle of that bruise on the world could burn through them like a fire through dry undergrowth.
+Someone was trying to light the tinder, and the forest wanted her to stop them.*

+Noxy woke, tangled in her duvet and drenched in sweat once again.
+Her mother was knocking on her door, asking if she was all right.
+"I'm fine, *anna*," she managed.
+"Just a bad dream."
+And then she rubbed the scribbles on her arm, looked at the ceiling, and said, "Well, crap."

 </section>